pinakjani/ForkThePy/README.md

 To tackle this problem, we have come up with an interesting solution: __Covid-19 Fake News Predictor__.

 The Covid-19 Fake News Predictor is a model that detects fake news, without compromising privacy, and is based on deep learning algorithms.

+covidified.csv is the dataset file.
+Deep Learning Model is in form of jupyter notebook named Fakenews_DL.ipynb